awsdocs/aws-freertos-docs/doc_source/create-service-role.md

 **To add the required Amazon S3 permissions to your OTA service role**

-1. In the search box on the IAM console page, enter the name of your role and then choose it from the list\.
+1. In the search box on the IAM console page, enter the name of your role, and then choose it from the list\.

 1. Choose **Add inline policy**\.